 This utility is used to detect bad blocks on the chosen disk.
-With your confirmation, the bad destructive, and therefore won't destroy the data on the drive.
+With your confirmation, the bad blocks detected can be reassigned for future operations.
+The SCSI VERIFY command is non-destructive, and therefore won't destroy the data on the drive.

-This chapter describes in detail the various ASPI Drivers and Utility programs that are provided with the DC-390 Host Adapter Kit for use under the DOS operating system.
+This chapter describes in detail the various ASPI Drivers and Utility programs that are provided with the DC-395 Host Adapter Kit for use under the DOS operating system.
 To get up and running quickly under DOS, see Section 4.1 - Easy DOS Driver Installation Software for easy installation instructions.